-Select the desired file system, size and mount point of this partition.
+Select the file system, and mount point of this partition.

 Activate thecheck box.

-Click.
-You will be prompted for a password that is used to encrypt this partition.
+Clickand enter a password which is used to encrypt this partition.
 This password is not displayed.
-To prevent typing errors, enter the password twice.
+To prevent typing errors, you need to enter the password twice.

 Complete the process by clicking.
-The new encrypted partition is now created.
+The newly-encrypted partition is now created.

-Unlesswas selected, the operating system requests the password while booting before mounting the partition.
-The partition is available to all users once it has been mounted.
+During the boot process, the operating system asks for the password before mounting any encrypted partition which is set to be auto-mounted in /etc/fstab.
+Such a partition is then available to all users once it has been mounted.

 To skip mounting the encrypted partition during start-up, click Enter when prompted for the password.
 Then decline the offer to enter the password again.
 In this case, the encrypted file system is not mounted and the operating system continues booting, blocking access to your data.

-When you are installing your system on a machine where several partitions already exist, you can also decide to encrypt an existing partition during installation.
-In this case follow the description in Section 47.1.2, Creating an Encrypted Partition on a Running System and be aware that this action destroys all data on the existing partition to encrypt.
+When you are installing your system on a machine where partitions already exist, you can also decide to encrypt an existing partition during installation.
+In this case follow the description in Section 11.1.2, Creating an Encrypted Partition on a Running System and be aware that this action destroys all data on the existing partition.

-Instead of using a partition, it is possible to create an encrypted file of a certain size that can then hold other files or folders containing confidential data.
+Instead of using a partition, it is possible to create an encrypted file, which can hold other files or folders containing confidential data.
 Such container files are created from the YaST Expert Partitioner dialog.
 Selectand enter the full path to the file and its size.
+If YaST should create the container file, activate the check box .
 Accept or change the proposed formatting settings and the file system type.
-Specify the mount point and decide whether the encrypted file system should be mounted at system boot.
+Specify the mount point and make sure that is checked.

 The advantage of encrypted container files over encrypted partitions is that they can be added without repartitioning the hard disk.
 They are mounted with the help of a loop device and behave just like normal partitions.

-YaST treats removable media like external hard disks or USB flash drives the same as any other hard disk.
+YaST treats removable media (like external hard disks or USB flash drives) the same as any other hard disk.
 Container files or partitions on such media can be encrypted as described above.
-However, enablein the dialog, because removable media are usually only connected while the system is running.
+Do not, however, enable mounting at boot time, because removable media are usually only connected while the system is running.